pablomon/pablomon.github.io/_projects/TheForest.markdown

 </div>
 <br>

-When travelling around Perú with friends we fantazised of making a game inspired by all we where seeing and people we where meeting.
-Then a year later I was asked to make a small RPG like project which should make use of particle effects and FMOD studio.
+Short RPG like game inspired on a trip to Perú.
+It makes use of particle effects and FMOD studio.
-So I took some of those ideas to the project and this is what came out of it.

 <i>The forest is a moody nano story about a boy and his beloved friend pet under the heavy rain.</i>